ERICK-ZABALA/AUTOMATING-A-NETWORK-INVENTORY-WITH-PYTHON/FORMATTING FOR INVENTORY REPORT.md

-# COLLECTING DATA FOR INVENTORY REPORT
+# FORMATTING FOR INVENTORY REPORT

 We are going to collet data as software version, uptime, serial number over devices in our devnet sandbox.